twalker/files-api/readme.md

     POST   /:path
     if form post
-      uploads file(s) to existing dir at :path, returns file json if dir json
+      uploads file(s) to existing dir at :path, returns file json if dir :path
-      creates a new dir at :path, returns dir json if file json
+      creates a new dir at :path, returns dir json if file :path
-      copies existing file in json.path to :path
+      copies existing file specified in json.path to :path

     PUT    /:path
     if json.path
       moves a dir/file from :path to json.path, returns file/dir json if json.name
       renames a dir/file to json.name, returns file/dir json

 ### JSON models of file/dir